Chouhartem/11ty-tests/content/index.md

 # Home

-This is a test page for mermaid.
+This is a test page for eleventy + mermaid.

 Here follows a mermaid diagram: